-LAW 430.3: NEGOTIATION AND DISPUTE RESOLUTION
+LAW 430.3: NEGOTIATION

-2024-2025 Term 1: Keet (ss.1&3), Fingerote (s.6) (online), Yates (s.7)

-Term 2: Fingerote (s.2) (online), Baerg (s.5) (Business)
+(2025-2026: Term 1: Baerg (s.
+1), K. Newman (s.
+3), Yates (s.
+7), Fingerote (s.
+W06) (online) Term 2: Fingerote (s.
+W02) (online), Baerg/K. Newman (s.
+5) (Business)

-Note that Joe Fingerote's sections in Term 1 and Term 2 (and ONLY these two sections) are fully online.
+- Note that Joe Fingerote's sections in Term 1 and Term 2 (and ONLY these two sections) are fully online.
 The remaining sections are in person.
-See the document called "Course Planning in the DR Courses" if you'd like more detail.

-Also, s.
-5 (Baerg, Term 2) follows the same curriculum as the other courses, but with an exclusive focus on business law.
+See the document called "Course Planning in the DR Courses" if you'd like more detail. - Also, s.
+5 (Baerg/K. Newman, Term 2) follows the same curriculum as the other courses, but with an exclusive focus on business law.
 (The general Negotiation courses include business, but other types of legal scenarios as well.)

 Calendar Description: This course examines the form and function of negotiation as a problem-solving process.
 Negotiation is critical to lawyers and others concerned with preventing or resolving disputes.
 We study effective negotiation from theoretical, critical and practical perspectives, placing emphasis on the lawyer's role in negotiation.
+Students also have the chance to develop competencies in client interviewing and management of the lawyer-client relationship.

-Prerequisite: First-Year Dispute Resolution Program

-(Or, for exchange students, equivalent prior training.)
+Prerequisite: First-Year Dispute Resolution Program (Or, for exchange students, equivalent prior training.)

-Purpose and Orientation: This is the core upper-year course in negotiation.
-It builds on the introduction in first year and provides the foundation for other courses in negotiation and dispute resolution.
+Purpose and Orientation: This core upper-year course in negotiation builds on the introduction in first year and provides the foundation for other courses in negotiation and dispute resolution.
 We address negotiation through hands-on simulations, encouraging you to develop problem-solving skills.
 You reflect critically on the lawyer's role as a communicator, problem-solver, advisor and advocate in the context of both transactional and dispute negotiation.
-We also invite you to consider issues of negotiation ethics, professionalism, legal contexts, strategy and the use of related processes such as mediation and collaborative law.
+We also invite you to consider issues of negotiation ethics and professionalism.
+The final negotiation assignment includes a Cross-college collaboration that allows you to work on a simulated litigation file, with students from other University programs, so that you can experience what it is like to have a "client" in a "real file".

 Texts: Materials are distributed through the course page.
-Students also have to purchase a supplementary e-text, for a total cost of approximately \$30.
+Students purchase a supplementary e-text, for a total cost of approximately \$50.
 Information about this is also provided after registration.